-- Applications received after January 31st will be entered in date/time order and no priority status will be given.
+- Applications received after January 31st will be added to the post-lottery wait list in date/time order and no priority status will be given.

 - The lottery will be held in February each year and invitations to the lottery will be sent via SchoolMint to all families from whom an application was received by January 31st.